uddipan77/fullstack-ai-ocr-mvc/README.md

    Use the `/frontend_infer` endpoint at [controller API](https://uddipan107-ocr-dimt-controller.hf.space/docs) to POST files directly.

 3. **Test Model API:**
-   See the [Swagger docs](https://uddipan107-ocr-dimt-model.hf.space/docs) for the model and test file upload.
+   Use the `/infer` endpoint at [model API](https://uddipan107-ocr-dimt-model.hf.space/docs) for the model and test file upload.

 ---